ParallelMaths/parallel/pages/10-26-ignobel-prize.md

 @[youtube](FFG2rilqT2g?rel=0) _(If you have any problems watching the video then just right click and open it in a new window)_

 ::: problem id=1_1 marks=2
-__1.1__ in the past, when doctors performed therapeutic colonoscopies, there was a risk of explosion.
+__1.1__ In the past, when doctors performed therapeutic colonoscopies, there was a risk of explosion.
 What gas were the doctors introducing into the colon (the largest part of the large intestine) that was helping cause the explosion?

 * [ ] Hydrogen
 * [ ] Helium